fedora-infra/anitya/anitya/docs/about.rst

 Test you regex
 --------------

-Sometime one needs to use a custom regular expression to find the version on a page.
+Sometimes one needs to use a custom regular expression to find the version on a page.

 The simplest way to check your regular expression is to open a python shell and test it.